 CCTV and access control can work together to monitor visitors to the school.
 On such a large premises with a high volume of people every day, it can be overwhelming to keep track of everyone, and the fallout for a misstep is steep when it comes to child safety.

-Improving the School Experience
+Improving the School Experience With CCTV

 CCTV measures can also be a great aid in helping schools comply with the latest Ofsted Guidelines.
 The expectation from Ofsted is that “appropriate arrangements must be taken to ensure children’s and learners’ security, taking into account the local context”.

-When CCTV cameras are positioned in the right areas around the school property this can be achieved, helping to meet guidelines and creating a safer learning environment at the same time.
+When CCTV security cameras are positioned in the right areas around the school property this can be achieved, helping to meet guidelines and creating a safer learning environment at the same time.

-CCTV in Schools - Your Legal Requirements
+CCTV in Schools - The Legal Requirements

 When CCTV is used in an academic setting it must comply with the GDPR and DPA laws.
 It’s critical to ensure that private data is protected at all times.